 Archie Carr Medal

 It is in Archie Carr’s spirit of dedication and excellence in the biological sciences that the Archie F. Carr Medal is awarded.
 Created by the Florida Museum of Natural History in 1979, the medal honors others who, like Carr, have been nationally and internationally recognized for their contributions to an understanding of our natural heritage.
-Recipients are chosen by a national jury of respected leaders in the sciences across the nation appointed by the Director of the Florida Museum of Natural History.
+Recipients are chosen by a jury of respected leaders in the sciences appointed by the Director of the Florida Museum of Natural History.